Tips for Parents

 Having your child begin his or her college career can be a stressful experience for parents, especially if your son or daughter hasn’t lived away from home before.
 During this important time of transition for the family, many parents put their own feelings and reactions on hold while helping their child prepare for college life.
 Attending to your own emotional needs, however, as well as your child’s, will go a long way toward helping everyone feel comfortable with the challenges that going to college represents.

 Read below to find some coping strategies and positive reminders as well as learn what you can do to help your child from a distance that might help you over the next few months.
 We hope these ideas and suggestions will be helpful to you in dealing with some of the difficulties parents experience when their child goes to college.
-The first year at Eastern Mennonite University is a tremendously exciting time, both for students and their families, and we hope and trust that you and your child will have a rewarding year!
+The first year at EMU is a tremendously exciting time, both for students and their families, and we hope and trust that you and your child will have a rewarding year!

 Coping strategies and positive reminders